-- 25.2 All low-level concerns must be shared with the Headteacher (or equivalent) or DSL.
+All low-level concerns must be shared with the Headteacher (or equivalent) or DSL.
 The DSL must inform the Headteacher (or equivalent) of all the low-level concerns, in a timely fashion according to the nature of each particular low-level concern.

-The Headteacher (or equivalent) is the ultimate decision maker in respect of low-level concerns. - If there are concerns about the headteacher/principal these concerns should be referred to a senior member of the Group (such as the Regional Director, Operations Director, Chief Operating Officer or Chief Executive Officer).
-If there is a conflict of interest in reporting the matter to any of these internal colleagues, the concern should be reported directly to the local authority designated officer or local equivalent. - 25.3 Low-level concerns which are shared about supply staff and contractors should be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified. - 25.4 Written records must be kept of the concerns in chronological order to establish a full picture of what is happening and if any child or young person may be at risk.
+If there are concerns about the headteacher (or equivalent) these concerns should be referred to a senior member of the Group (such as the Regional Director, Operations Director, Managing Director, Chief Operating Officer or Chief Executive Officer).
+If there is a conflict of interest in

+- 25.3 Low-level concerns which are shared about supply staff and contractors should be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified. - 25.4 Written records must be kept of the concerns in chronological order to establish a full picture of what is happening and if any child or young person may be at risk.
 Records should be reviewed regularly so that potential patterns of concerning, inappropriate, problematic or concerning behaviour can be identified.
 Where a pattern of such behaviour is identified, the Headteacher (or equivalent) should decide on an appropriate course of action.